Ogg Vorbis Codec compressed Multimedia file magic bytes (.oga)

 What are the magic bytes for .oga files?

-The magic bytes for Ogg Vorbis Codec compressed Multimedia file files are 4F 67 67 53 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Ogg Vorbis Codec compressed Multimedia file (.oga) files are 4F 67 67 53 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .oga file?